lj020326/ansible-datacenter/roles/bootstrap-linux-docker-config/README.md

 ## Quick start

-The philosophy for all of my roles is to make it easy to get going, but provide a way to customize nearly everything.
+The philosophy for all of my roles is to make it easy to get going, but provide a way to customize nearly everything to maximize DRY flexibility/usability/re-usability.

 ### What's configured by default?